Updated as of May 2023

-Here we explain how as an American you can travel to Cuba legally under the present rules for the different US Government OFAC Authorized License Categories.
+Here we explain how as an American traveller you can travel to Cuba legally under the present rules for the different authorized travel categories.

 "Tourist Vacation" vs "Meaningful Visit"

-You’ve heard that tourist travel is illegal to Cuba, and that’s true, but that doesn’t mean you can’t make a visit to Cuba and if you like, book a trip with a responsible travel company like us!
-You just have to fit your “tourist” travel under a general license so the Office of Foreign Assets Control (OFAC), the embargo enforcers, know that your time in Cuba has a “meaningful” purpose.
+You’ve heard that tourist travel to Cuba is illegal for US travellers, and that’s true, but that doesn’t mean you can’t visit Cuba and book a trip with a responsible travel company like us!
+You just have to fit your “tourist” travel under one of the 12 categories of general license so the Office of Foreign Assets Control (OFAC), the embargo enforcers, know that your time in Cuba has a “meaningful” purpose.

 General License for Support for the Cuban People (SCP) (515.574)

-This is the best category for tourists taking tours, cruises, or just flying solo.
+This is the best category for tourists taking tours, cruises, or traveling independently.
 Here is a summary of the 5 requirements:

 - Use privately owned businesses (e.g. private restaurants, private shops, private taxis, etc.)

 - Stay in privately owned accommodations.
-Since September 2020 nearly all hotels are prohibited and are featured on this prohibited accommodations list.
+Staying in hotels is not permitted if they are on this prohibited accommodations list and with few exceptions, every hotel is on the list.

-- Maintain a full schedule (considered 6-8 hour daily, or 40 hours per week) of meaningful interactions that:
+- Maintain a full schedule (considered 6-8 hour daily) of meaningful interactions that:

 "Enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people's independence from Cuban authorities and that result in meaningful interactions with individuals in Cuba"

-These activities are similar to what you would do on a P2P tour.
+These activities are similar to what you would do on a People to People tour.
 Here are some suggestions that industry-wide are considered acceptable:

 - Supporting local artists by visiting galleries and/or purchasing art